 Catalyse Change has shaped the way I think of the future.
 Now, I see sustainability as a realistic and possible pathway for me, whereas before, I never pictured myself in the field, couldn’t figure out where my skills would fit.
 As a result of being involved in Catalyse Change, I have a network of people who are passionate about sustainability that I can reach out to, and I feel so inspired by watching everyone’s individual journeys.

-If you would like to receive an invite to this year’s Catalyst Summit and mentoring programme then please get in touch firstname.lastname@example.org
+Would you like to come on this year’s Catalyst Summit and mentoring programme?